Alexandregiacomellileal/-Computational_tool_experimental_validation/README.md

 ## Measurement Methods

-### Low-Frequency Fall-of-Potential Method using Flat Technique
+### Low-Frequency Fall-of-Potential Method using Flat-slope-rule

 In Figure 1, we illustrate the application of the Fall-of-Potential (FoP) method to measure the low-frequency grounding resistance in our case study grounding system.
 To minimize mutual resistances, the Current Electrode (CE) is strategically placed at a substantial distance XC (m) from the electrode under test (EE).